 Surveillance for CDIs is different because clients may experience more than one episode of CDI and/or may experience relapses associated with an earlier episode.
-A case would be considered to be healthcare associated if the client's symptoms occurred 72 hours or more post-admission, the client had been previously admitted to a healthcare facility and discharged within the previous 4 weeks or client had a previous healthcare exposure at a healthcare facility within the previous 4 weeks.
+A case would be considered to be healthcare associated if the client's symptoms occurred 72 hours or more post-admission, the client had been previously admitted to a healthcare facility and discharged within the previous 4 weeks or the client had a previous healthcare exposure at a healthcare facility within the previous 4 weeks.

 Figure 5a.
-Incidence of CDIs per 10,000 client days acquired in Southern Health-Santé Sud AC facilities from April 1, 2019 to March 31, 2023.
-The incidence rate for CDIs acquired in AC facilities is 0.09 per 10,000 patient days for the fiscal year 2022-2023, which is lower than the previous year.
-This rate represents a total of 10 healthcare associated CDIs, distributed by cases at four of the thirteen AC sites.
+Incidence of CDIs per 10,000 client days acquired in Southern Health-Santé Sud AC facilities from April 1, 2020 to March 31, 2024.
+The incidence rate for CDIs acquired in AC facilities is 1.87 per 10,000 patient days for the fiscal year 2023-2024, which is higher than the previous year.
+This rate represents a total of 21 healthcare associated CDIs, distributed by cases at four of the eleven AC sites.
+A Clostridiodes difficile outbreak occurred at one of the regional centres during the past year, contributing to higher infection rates.